Firnschnee/tresorit-sidebar-remover/README.md

-# Remove Tresorit Drive from Windows 11 Explorer
+## Remove Tresorit Drive from the Windows 11 Explorer Navigation pane

 Tresorit Drive appears in the Explorer Navigation Pane and *cannot* be removed through Windows settings.
 This script removes it by disabling the namespace tree entry in the registry.